3 Days In the North Cascades National Park: A Perfect Itinerary.

 Where to Stay in the North Cascades National Park

 Where to stay in the NCNP depends on what type of traveller you are.
-There are inns and resorts, campgrounds, and of course, backcountry campsites for those seeking the full outdoor experience.
+There are inns and resorts on the periphery of the park, campgrounds inside the park, and of course, backcountry campsites for those seeking the full outdoor experience.

 Car Camping Along Highway 20